kofemann/ms-nfs41-client/cygwin/README.bintarball.txt

   powershell -Command 'Set-MpPreference -DisableRealtimeMonitoring 1' Option 2:
   Add "nfsd.exe", "nfsd_debug.exe", "ksh93.exe", "bash.exe", "git.exe"
-  and other offending commands to process name whitelist.
+  and other offending commands to the process name whitelist.

 - performance: Use vmxnet3 in VMware to improve performance

-- ACLs are supported via the normal Windows ACL tools, but on Linux require the nfs4_getfacl/nfs4_setfacl utilties to see the data.
+- ACLs are supported via the normal Windows ACL tools, but on Linux require the nfs4_getfacl/nfs4_setfacl utilities to see the data.
   Example (assuming that Windows, Linux NFSv4 client and NFSv4 server have a user "siegfried_wulsch"):